 North Carolina communities are experiencing more frequent and detrimental changes to our landscapes and communities.
 The places that are most vulnerable are also our most diverse communities with rich histories that are deeply rooted in North Carolina culture.
 Often areas where historical flooding and pollution occur are the towns and neighborhoods where people of color have had the opportunity to put down their roots.
 To protect people and property, we must address the growing impacts of our changing climate.

-Many communities are struggling to survive, let alone thrive, because they lack a voice in the decisions that affect them or resources to implement positive change.
-The Common Ground collaborative strives to break down silos between community economic development and conservation sectors at a time when the need for housing, workforce development, natural resource conservation, and environmental justice is absolutely critical.
+The Common Ground collaborative strives to break down silos between community economic development and conservation sectors at a time when the need for housing, workforce development, natural resource conservation, and flood management is absolutely critical.

 We are guided by these principles: